Johangalle/Cryptography/README.md

 # Cryptography
 Code snippets to learn cryptography without the need to use other libraries.
 DO NOT USE IN PRODUCTION

+When you wish to import these files, just copy all files from the copde folder into an appropriate folder.

 ## The easiest (symmetric_xor) symmetric encryption algorithm
 ```
 >>> import basic_crypto